Attribution Systems

 How much ad spend is wasted on bad tracking in 2026?

 Tracking pixels systematically undercount conversions by 20-40% due to ad blockers, iOS App Tracking Transparency, and browser cookie restrictions.
-For an agency managing $20,000 in monthly programmatic spend, that gap can represent a four to six-figure hole between reported and actual performance, with optimization decisions made on incomplete data.
+For an agency managing $20,000 in monthly programmatic spend, that gap can represent a four to six-figure hole between reported and actual performance.

 What percentage of conversions does the Meta Pixel miss?